Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 • make:queue updates .env queue resource keys.

-• make:schedule adds the schedule provider to wire/inject_scheduler_schedules.go, which is preserved across re-renders.
+• make:schedule adds the schedule provider to app/wire/inject_schedules_app.go and the schedule registration to app/schedules.go, which are preserved across re-renders.

-• make:subscriber adds the subscriber provider and subscription to wire/inject_event_subscribers.go, which is preserved across re-renders.
+• make:subscriber adds the subscriber provider and subscription to app/wire/inject_subscribers_app.go, which is preserved across re-renders.

 • make:model adds the repository provider.